dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnNumericNumbersInSetCountSensorParametersSpec
+## ColumnNumericNumbersFoundCountSensorParametersSpec
-Column level sensor that counts values that are members of a given set.
+Column level sensor that counts unique values in a numeric column and counts how many values out of a list of expected numeric values were found in the column.